 - Goodie Two Shoes: Donated shoes to kids in need

-- Cast For Kids: Provided Mentally handicapped children with the opportunity to go fishing for a day
+- Cast For Kids: Provided developmentally disabled children with the opportunity to go fishing for a day

-- Gimme a Break: Helped provide assistance to the parents of mentally handicapped children
+- Gimme a Break: Helped provide assistance to the parents of developmentally disabled children.

 - Toys for Tots: Annual Toy Drive

-- Safenest: Provided food from canned food drive for the women in this program during Thanksgiving
+- Safenest: Provided food from a canned food drive for the women in this program during Thanksgiving

-- Three Squares: Provided food from canned food drive at Thanksgiving
+- Three Squares: Provided food from a canned food drive at Thanksgiving

-- DeLuca & Associates Student Athlete Scholarship: Local high school students awarded scholarship money for excelling in athletics and academics.
+- DeLuca & Associates Student-Athlete Scholarship: Local high school students are awarded scholarship money for excelling in athletics and academics.